Damian Willemse: Test Match record

+Test tries (6)

-Personal life and activism
+Personal life, philanthropy and activism

 Willemse has been described as an unusual athlete, with many interests and ambitions beyond rugby.
 He grew up in Strand, Western Cape a resort and working class town on the outskirts of Cape Town, noted for its white sandy beaches.
 Strand was negatively affected by apartheid’s spatial planning, which targeted and displaced the areas black, mixed race, Cape Coloured and Cape Malay communities, leading to precarious housing conditions and high unemployment.
 As a result, like other low income areas of greater Cape Town such as the Cape Flats and parts of Helderberg, Strand is increasingly affected by crime, drug use and gangsterism.
 In response, Willemse has taken a strong interest in environmentalism and social advocacy, working to lead clean up efforts on Strand Beach and to plant over 500 trees in the local community.

 By partnering with the non profit, One Tree Planted and sponsors such as, Vida e Caffe and Adidas, Damian Willemse has worked to make an environmental and social impact in South Africa, while also supporting the global reforestation movement to address climate change through nature-based solutions.
 Willemse, along with teammate, Siya Kolisi, is also a global ambassador for Adidas’ Run for the Oceans campaign.